vphoenix1972/mygenerator/README.md

 ng build --watch
 ```

-To install generator into yeoman run the following command in root directory
+To install generator into yeoman run the following in root directory
 ```
+cd yeoman
 npm link
 ```